GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-lb-basic/README.md

     ```

-12. Edit the httproutes.yaml manifest to replace `$DOMAIN` with your domain.

-13. Log in to the cluster and deploy the httproutes.yaml manifest.

-    ```bash
-    kubectl apply -f httproutes.yaml

-    httproute.networking.x-k8s.io/foo created
-    httproute.networking.x-k8s.io/bar created
-    ```

-14. Validate the HTTP route.
+13. Validate the HTTP route.
 The output should look similar to this.

     ```bash
     kubectl describe httproute foo -n gxlb-demo-ns1